Hoyasumii/avengers-endgame/README.md

 NEBULA: My father is many things.
 A liar is not one of them.

 THANOS: Ah, thank you, daughter.
 [Nebula looks down, a little uncomfortable.]
-Perhaps I treated you too harshl
+Perhaps I treated you too harshly